 - Amazing Strawberry Cheesecake Pastry Bites

 How to Make Tres LEches Cake

 The first step for making this cake is to mix up and cook the cake.
-When the cake comes out of the oven you let it cool a bit (doesn’t need to be completely cool) and then you poke holes all over in it and pour over the sweet milk mixture.
-Refrigerate the cake over night or for at least 6 hours.
-Before serving whip up some fresh whipping cream and prepare some berries to put on top.
-That’s it, your ready to serve the delicious and pretty dessert.
+When the cake comes out of the oven, you let it cool a bit (doesn’t need to be completely cool).
+Then you poke holes all over in it and pour over the sweet milk mixture.
+Refrigerate the cake overnight or for at least 6 hours.
+Before serving, whip up some fresh whipping cream and prepare some berries to put on top.
+That’s it.
+You’re ready to serve the delicious and pretty dessert.